Country of origin

 with further improved capabilities against ballistic missiles.
 As a

 result nearly every aspect of the system was upgraded.
-The Patriot
+Also a new

-PAC-3 launchers are used by the US Army alongside the PAC-2 long-range air defense missile launchers.
+PAC-3 launchers were fielded by the US Army alongside the older PAC-2 long-range air defense missile launchers.

 The PAC-3 anti-ballistic missile system has been exported to